mahajanankur/motifer/README.md

   - Log pattern validation.
   - Consistent log pattern across the application.
-  - ELK and Cloudtrail support.
+  - Logstash and Cloudtrail support.
-  - Express API request and response logging.
-  - Express logger with an unique request id for a request flow.
+  - Request and response logging with a **unique request id** for a request flow.

 ### Overview